galloguille/galloguille.github.io/_posts/2016-08-18-neural-art-tf.md

 This piece of code is creating a tensorflow graph which will be run on cpu, and pre-processes the content image according to the model that we are using.
 In this case it just converts the RGB image to BGR and subtracts the mean pixel value of each channel.
 Then a placeholder with the same size as the image is created, and the model is run.
 Notice that it is run as `model[C_LAYER]`. `C_LAYER` is the name of the layer chosen to represent content, `'conv4_2'` in my case, and `model` is a dictionary that holds the computation graph for each layer.
 In `model['conv4_2']` there is stored the graph of operations needed to produce the output of the layer `conv4_2`.
 At the end a Tensor containing the activations of the given layer for the content image is stored in `content_out`.

-The code for loading the style representation of the source style image is very similar, it does the almost the same but instead of getting the activations of one layer it gets the activations of several layers.
+The code for loading the style representation of the source style image is very similar, it does almost the same but instead of getting the activations of one layer it gets the activations of several layers.
 This is done because `sess.run()` accepts a single operation or dictionary of operations, being each operation the activations of a given layer for the style image.

 ```python
 # compute layer activations for style